PMR2/pmr2vbox/README.rst

 PMR2 VirtualBox Image generator
 ===============================

+While there are independent instructions on how to put together the complete PMR2 stack from scratch on running hardware, they are scattered around the independent parts that compose the entire system.
+While the buildout does build the core completely, it however does not ensure the rest of the operating system is at a state where this can even work, nor does it touch upon the installation and setup of the additional backends that the production instance now uses.

-Instead of just providing documentation on how to buidl the whole thing, it would be useful to also have a working script that will build the whole thing.
-Following was the original documentation done for Gentoo.
+Instead of just providing documentation on how to build the whole thing, having a script that does it all inside a virtual machine will serve the purpose much better.
+Not to mention that the result can be deployed as a working instance either locally or onto a cloud computing platform.
+The script was constructed based on documentation that was originally done on top of Gentoo.

 Do note that this relies on
 `vboxtools <https://github.com/metatoaster/vboxtools>`_.
 Documentation